What are omega 3 fatty acids, and why do people keep talking about them?

 - Fish and omega-3 fatty acids reduce risk of coronary heart disease in women

 It’s a fair question!
-Given that Viva Labs, is clearly invested in marketing our products to consumers interested in investing in long term healthy lifestyle changes, it’s fair for you – the consumer – to want to know exactly why you should be choosing to use Krill Oil as a supplement?
+Given that Viva Naturals, is clearly invested in marketing our products to consumers interested in investing in long term healthy lifestyle changes, it’s fair for you – the consumer – to want to know exactly why you should be choosing to use Krill Oil as a supplement?

 In this article, I’ll specifically address the advantages of choosing a krill Oil supplement to address specific health concerns, while also pointing out why you would choose Krill Oil supplements over leading fish oil brands.
 Let’s get into it.